-one part of the world to another.
+Communications satellites act as relay stations in space.
+One could imagine them as very long, invisible poles that relay high frequency radio waves.
+They are used to bounce messages from one part of the world to another.
 The messages can be telephone calls, TV pictures or Internet connections.
 Certain communications satellites are, for example, used for broadcasting: they send radio and TV signals to homes.
 Nowadays, there are more than 100 such satellites orbiting Earth, transmitting thousands of different TV (and radio) programmes all over the world.

-3.2.1.2 Other applications: remotesensing satellites
+3.2.1.2.
+Other applications: remote-sensing satellites

-Military, government, weather, environment, scientific, positioning and many other industries.
-Instruments on remote-sensing satellites gather data about features such as the Earth's plant cover, chemical composition, and surface water.
-Remote-sensing satellites are also used to study changes in the earth's surface caused by human activity.
-Examples of this kind of observation include investigations into presence of ozone and greenhouse gasses in the atmosphere, the desertification in West Africa and deforestation in South America
+Military, government, weather, environment, scientific, positioning

+Remote-sensing satellites study the surface of the Earth.
+From a relatively low height (480 km) up, these satellites use powerful cameras to scan the planet.
+The satellite then transmits valuable data on the global environment to researchers, governments, and businesses including those working in map making, farming, fishing, mining and many other industries.
+Instruments on remote-sensing satellites gather data about features such as the Earth's plant cover, chemical composition and surface water.
+Remote-sensing satellites are also used to study changes in the Earth's surface caused by human activity.
+Examples of this kind of observation include investigations into presence of ozone and greenhouse gasses in the atmosphere, the desertification in West Africa and deforestation in South America.